-St Mary's in pictures
+St Mary's in pictures (from the 1920s)

-St Mary's interior in 1932 looking eastwards with box pews.
+St Mary's interior in 1932 looking eastwards.

-St Mary's interior in 1934 looking westwards;
+St Mary's interior in 1934 looking westwards; box pews temporarily replaced by chairs.

 Harvest at St Mary's in 1935.